quantling/pyndl/doc/source/leading_remarks.rst

 event file :
     An event file contains a list of all events that should be learned.
 The learning will start at the first event and continue to the last event in order of the lines.
-The event file is a utf-8 encoded tab delimitered text file with a header in the first line.
+The event file is a utf-8 encoded tab delimitered gzipped text file with a header in the first line.
 It has three columns.
     The first column contains an underscore delimitered list of all cues.
 The second column contains an underscore delimitered list of all outcomes.
 The third column contains the frequency of the event.
 The ordering of the cues and outcomes does not matter.
 There is one event per line.
 The ordering of the lines in the file *does* matter.
+In ``pyndl`` the event file will be temporally stored into a binary format to speed up computations.

 corpus file :
     A corpus file is a utf-8 encoded text file that contains huge amounts of